-We own the property of the property in question, located is a operational rural farm approximately 2000ha in size and involved in sheep and cattle production together with private forestry. comprises of open grazing land, private forestry together with vast amounts of native vegetation and forests which is home to numerous native species including the wedge tailed eagle.
+We own the property and the property in question, located and the property in question, located and the production is a operational rural farm approximately 2000ha in size and involved in sheep and cattle production together with private forestry. comprises of open grazing land, private forestry together with vast amounts of native vegetation and forests which is home to numerous native species including the wedge tailed eagle.